kdm9/Acanthophis/paper/paper.md

 ## Stage 5: *De novo* Estimates of Genetic Dissimilarity

 Acanthophis can use either `kWIP` [@murray17_kwipkmer] or Mash [@ondov16_mashfast] to estimate genetic distances between samples without alignment to a reference genome.
-These features first sketch reads into k-mer sketches, and then calculate pairwise distances among samples.
+These features first count reads into k-mer sketches, and then calculate pairwise distances among samples.

 ## Stage 6: Reporting and Statistics